[?] Subscribe To This Site

 Even though Southwest Florida has not been hit as often or as hard as other areas, our city's policy about hurricanes is to plan for the worst and hope for the best.

 You can make a kit to have on hand at the beginning of the season.
+I keep many of these items in a plastic container, ready-to-go for just in case.

-Hurricane Kit Items:
+Hurricane Survival Kit Items:

 • Flashlight, batteries, hand-cranked or battery-operated radio, for NOAA weather alerts about hurricanes from the National Oceanic Atmospheric Administration.